 Like already written, this issue will focus on handy cli tools and tools that help you navigate your server.
 Both aspects that are not directly self-hosted related, but skills that tremendously help avieving the state of self-hosting.

 Sampler.
 Visualization for any shell command.
+Link to heading

 A few issues back I had the topic of self-hosted start pages, but these kind of portals are not restricted to the browser.
 Sampler is a tool to present the output of locally running commands (like weather, docker status, etc) in your terminal window.

-Using VS Code/Codium as your main terminal/ssh client
+Using VS Code/Codium as your main terminal/ssh client Link to heading

 Anthony has published a nice blog titled Visual Studio Code is now my Default SSH Client and Linux file Editor! outlining how he uses Visual Studio Code to interact with his linux boxes.
 My workflow is actually quite similar: I am using my Chromebook or my work laptop to connect to connect to headless linux boxes where I my actual data is stored.
 Being able to use the